nunomazer/laravel-samehouse/README.md

 A single database multi-tenancy package for Laravel & Lumen 5.2+.

 _NOTE: this package is based on HipsterJazzbo/Landlord and Torzer/awesome-landlord._
+_This version is a fork from https://github.com/torzer/awesome-landlord that was archived._

 ## Installation